 With the mist playing hide and seek, the Neelimala View Point unfolds the rocky spur of the Western Ghats on the left and the beautiful tall grass valley on the left.
 The top of the hill offers an unforgettable view of the milky Meenmutty waterfalls.
 The trek uphill is a challenge for the legs but the stunning scenery en route as well as the immaculate vision from the viewpoint is well worth the effort.

 Distance: Kalpetta:27kms; Sultan Bathery:26kms.

-A shimmering sight, the snow white Meenmutty Falls at a height of 300 metres is the second largest waterfalls in Kerala.
+A shimmering sight, the snow-white Meenmutty Falls at a height of 300 metres is the second-largest waterfall in Kerala.
 Cascading down in three layers of sheer magic, this waterfall certainly is a spectacular scene.
 A captivating 2 km jungle trek off the main Ooty Road is combined with the resounding rumble of the Falls.
 Each tier of the Meenmutty waterfalls requires a different trek though ideally, the Falls has to be seen from atop the Neelimala to fathom its real beauty!

 Distance: Kalpetta: 29kms; Sultan Bathery: 28kms